AnnieBro/Programming-Basics-SoftUni/Java/Nested Conditional Statements/Exercise/README.md

   - if the budget is not enough: **"Not enough money!
 You need (remaining money) leva."**

 ### 6. Journey
 > A young programmer wants to plan a trip.
-The destination depends on the budget and the accommodation and amount of it spent depend on the season:
+The destination depends on the budget, while the accommodation and amount of it spent depend on the season:
   - 100 lv or under - Somewhere in **"Bulgaria"**
     - **summer** - **"Camp"**, 30% of budget
     - **winter** - **"Hotel"**, 70% of budget